14. Temperance

 Reversed

-When Temperance shows up reversed, it’s often because you’re blending oil and water and wondering why it still tastes off.
+When Temperance is reversed, it’s often because you’re blending oil and water and wondering why it wont mix.
 It’s imbalance-central; too much giving, too much taking, too much effort, too much avoidance.
-Maybe you’re lurching between extremes, using crisis as momentum.
-This card reversed suggests you’re either over-correcting or refusing to course-correct at all.
+Maybe you’re lurching between the extremes of over-correcting or refusing to course-correct at all.
 Maybe you’re trying to fix something that needs to be felt.
 Or maybe you’re avoiding integration because you’re afraid you’ll lose your edge.
 But here’s the thing: real balance channels your intensity, it doesn't neuter it.
+You may be rigid in your beliefs, ignoring the point and relevancy of subtle differences, or missing how your inner conflicts are leaking or projecting into/onto everything/one else.
+Temperance reversed encourages you to consider what it means to find balance by feeling it rather than just going through the motions.

 Keywords: Imbalance, excess, avoidance, disconnection, resistance to flow.